Ghulam Ali Allana (academic)

 Ghulam Ali Allana (ڊاڪٽر غلام علي الانا; 15 March 1930 – 28 November 2020) was a writer, critic and linguist.
 He was Vice-chancellor of Allama Iqbal Open University Islamabad and chairman of the Sindhi Language Authority based in Hyderabad, Sindh.

-Education

-Allana was born 15 March 1930 at village Tarr Khuwaja, Taluka Jati, Sujawal District.
-He was schooled in his village, Mirpur Bathoro, Tando Muhammad Khan and then Karachi.
-He was awarded a Bachelor of Arts (Hons) in 1953 and a Master of Arts in Sindhi from the University of Sindh in 1955.
-In 1962, he was awarded scholarship for study abroad and did a Master of Arts in linguistics at SOAS, University of London.
-He did PhD from the University of Sindh in 1971 under the supervision of Allama Ghulam Mustafa Qasmi.
-He was the first person to complete a Ph.D. at the university.

 Professional career

 He was appointed as a teacher at Training College for men, then, lecturer in Sindhi at City College Hyderabad.
-He was appointed as a lecturer at University of Sindh in 1958.
-He was given additional charge as assistant director of Institute of Sindhology in 1963 and held the position till 1983.
-Besides, he was lecturer in Sindhi Department in University of Sindh since 1977.
-For the development of Institute of Sindhology, Mr. Allana did untiring efforts.
-From 9 August 1983 to 18 April 1989 he cherished the seat of a Vice-chancellor of Allama Iqbal Open University Islamabad.
+He was appointed as a lecturer at the University of Sindh in 1958.
+He was given additional charge as assistant director of Institute of Sindhology in 1963 and held the position until 1983.
+Besides, he was lecturer in Sindhi Department in University of Sindh from 1977.
+From 9 August 1983 to 18 April 1989 he was a Vice-chancellor of Allama Iqbal Open University Islamabad.
 He was Vice Chancellor of Sindh University in 1993.
-Government of Sindh made him chairman of Sindhi Language Authority Hyderabad in 1998.
+The Government of Sindh made him chairman of Sindhi Language Authority Hyderabad in 1998.
 He was on different high posts of educational and literary organizations of his country and abroad.